SwissTierrasColombia/Asistente-LADM-COL-docs/src/toolbar.rst

 This are the tables that relate with this function:

-- masccl --> puntolindero and lindero
+- masccl --> terreno and lindero
-- menos --> puntolindero and lindero (holes or intern rings)
+- menos --> terreno and lindero (holes or intern rings)

 .. image:: static/_TOPOLOGIAS_TERRENO.gif
    :height: 500